shams-nahid/node-error-handling/readme.md

 1. Traditional Callback Approach

-1. Promises
+2. Promises

-1. Async/Await
+3. `async/await`

-1. Promise Wrapper
+4. Promise Wrapper

-1. From Express.js Server (Bonus)
+5. From Express.js Server (Bonus Approach with Express.js)

 ### Project Setup

-- Create a project directory and open terminal into that.
+- Create a `project-directory` and open terminal into that.

   `> mkdir error-handling`